Skip to main content

 Many critics and fans have made similar remarks about the Jurassic World films.
 The dinosaurs look great, sure, but the movie is just missing that human element, that angel’s kiss that transubstantiates a mere action flick into something transformative.

 In his review, Ebert went on to call the characters “half-realized” with “sketched-in personalities,” and he compared the film’s plot to that of a “Three Stooges” picture.
-Even in 1993, we were already hearing that refrain of "they just don't make them like they used to."
 He further laments, "In the 16 years since [Close Encounters of the Third Kind] was made, however, big-budget Hollywood seems to have lost its confidence that audiences can share big dreams.
 Jurassic Park throws a lot of dinosaurs at us, and because they look terrific (and indeed they do), we're supposed to be grateful."
 I believe Ebert is giving his honest reaction, even if I disagree with his verdict, but at the same time, imagine someone today unironically declaring that Jurassic Park is lacking in wonderment.

 At the time, critical reaction to Jurassic Park definitely leaned positive, but it was not pure adoration as nostalgia might suppose.
 As we discussed in my series on Pixar and film reviews, critics are very stingy when it comes to announcing that Hollywood has hit a homerun, "a surefire classic for the ages," and Jurassic Park was no exception.
 Even the enthusiastic reviews, like that of Empire Online's Caroline Westbrook, contextualized their love with caveats like, "the script and the performances aren't exactly Oscar material, but it scarcely matters given that the real stars here are the ILM-created dinosaurs, a miracle of modern moviemaking."

-Westbrook's claim, that we shouldn't be too bothered by any storytelling deficiencies because the effects are just that good, is especially interesting here because that line would never fly in this critical landscape.
+Westbrook's claim, that we shouldn't be too bothered by any storytelling deficiencies because the effects are just that good, is especially interesting here.
+That line would never fly in this critical landscape.
 If the critic's guild didn't laugh her out of the inner sanctum, it would be because they'd be too busy tarring and feathering her.
 And so it's not just the composition of the films that have changed, but also the attitudes of the critics receiving them.

-It also reveals another contradiction within the Jurassic World hate: most of the supposed “flaws” of the Jurassic World movies are actually present in Jurassic Park, but they’re never discussed as “flaws” in that context.
+Turns out most of the supposed “flaws” of the Jurassic World movies are actually present in Jurassic Park, but they’re never discussed as “flaws” in that context.
 We roast Jurassic World for being didactic or employing stock characters when the series has always been very straightforward in its storytelling.
 Is the alpha male ex-soldier who hates corporation in Jurassic World a little too on the nose?
 Maybe, but how about the greedy, underachieving computer nerd, or the “bloodsucking lawyer”?
-It's tragic, then, that so much of the dialogue around the Jurassic World movies is dedicated to punishing the new trilogy in the name of Spielberg's masterpiece when Jurassic Park itself became a classic despite facing many of the same criticisms.

 Jurassic Park is also a loaded property to be capitalizing on given just how anti-capitalist the subject material is.
-The entire film is heavy with themes on the ills of the commodification of the natural world.
-The same thing that makes, say, a theme park ride of Jurassic Park at Universal such an enticing prospect is also what make it such an awkward endeavor: the film exists as this document on the futility and even dangers of converting natural majesty into cheap thrills that are easily consumed, yet it is one of the most widely consumed pieces of media in history.
+The same thing that makes, say, a theme park ride of Jurassic Park at Universal Studios such an enticing prospect is also what make it such an awkward endeavor: the film exists as this document on the futility and even dangers of converting natural majesty into cheap thrills that are easily consumed, yet it is one of the most widely consumed pieces of media in history.
 If you give more than a passing thought to just how many t-shirts have been sold blazing the logo of the in-universe theme park--the embodiment of hubris and complacency--the whole Jurassic Park enterprise becomes a wee dissonant.

-Spectacle itself can also impart meaning relevant to the demands of the story.
+Spectacle itself can also be a vehicle for imparting meaning.
 Consider the climax of the first Jurassic World film when the Tyrannosaurus finally makes her debut.
-When Rexie bursts onto the battlefield, she does so by crashing through the plaza’s skeleton replica.
-Visually, the moment suggests that the T-rex is hatching, being reborn from the fossils.
+When Rexie bursts onto the battlefield, she does so by crashing through the plaza’s skeleton replica, adding a level of poetry to the moment as T-rex is hatching, being reborn from the fossils.

-This is significant because Claire bringing out the T-rex represents her rekindled deference to the old school dinosaurs that previously had bored her.
-(Nobody’s impressed by a dinosaur anymore, my high heels …) Meanwhile, the raptors work with Owen because they recognize that he is their ally.
-Unlike the military forces that try to extort them, Owen genuinely has their best interest at heart, which he proves when he rectifies his mistake and takes off their leash.
+This is whole setup is also significant because Claire bringing out the T-rex represents her rekindled deference to the old school dinosaurs that previously had bored her. ("Nobody’s impressed by a dinosaur anymore," my high heels …) Meanwhile, the raptors work with Owen because they recognize that he is their ally, which he proves when he rectifies his mistake and takes off their leash.
 The conflict in Jurassic World culminates with what is essentially a Pokemon battle with Claire and Owen sending out their own dinosaur avatar to do battle with the Indominus, testing whether the old guard can right a wrong that was made when manufactured thrills replaced genuine rapture.
-“Spectacle” and “meaning” aren’t mutually exclusive.

 Detractors will parrot how it’s not enough to have cool explosions, you need strong storytelling, without really exploring the function or development of the narrative threads in the movies.